MockBukkit/MockBukkit/README.md

   <dependency>
     <groupId>com.github.seeseemelk</groupId>
     <artifactId>MockBukkit-v1.16</artifactId>
-    <version>0.25.0</version>
+    <version>1.0.0</version>
     <scope>test</scope>
   </dependency>
 </dependencies>
 ```

-Note: use v1.13-SNAPSHOT to test a Bukkit 1.13 plugin or any other version if the branch exists.
+Note: use `v1.13-SNAPSHOT` to test a Bukkit 1.13 plugin or any other version if the [branch](https://github.com/MockBukkit/MockBukkit/branches) exists.
 These branches will not be receiving patches actively, but any issues will be resolved and any pull requests on them will be accepted.
 This is because backporting every single patch on every branch is incredibely time consuming and slows down the development of Mockbukkit.